Skip to main content

 Description

-This workshop is focused on the exploration of implicit bias and structural racism in the delivery of behavioral health services.
-These common ( unconscious and conscious) attitudes, prejudices, and stereotypes impact the delivery of behavioral health services and contribute to health disparities.
-Content will cover the following: implicit bias, structural racism, and their impact on therapeutic outcomes and agency practices, and strategies for identifying and addressing bias ( implicit and structural) in behavioral health.
-The laws and licensing regulations which define implicit bias, structural racism, and the professional responsibilities for behavioral health, will be highlighted.
+This 90-minute workshop is focused on the exploration of implicit bias in the delivery of behavioral health services.
+These common, yet complex issues concerning implicit bias impact the delivery of behavioral health services and contribute to health disparities.
+Content will cover the following: implicit bias, the impact of bias on therapeutic outcomes and agency practices, and strategies for identifying and addressing bias in behavioral health.
+The new law and licensing regulations, which define implicit bias and the professional responsibilities for behavioral health, will be highlighted.

 Instructor